ghc-proposals/ghc-proposals/proposals/0000-template-patterns.md

 > switch on the "mapList" rule, which rewrites the foldr/mapFB
 > thing back into plain map.

-These are rules in question:
+These are the rules in question:

 ```haskell
 {-# RULES